mattpiccolella/stop-and-frisk/docs/final_report.md

 For our project, we looked at New York City Stop and Frisk data.

 ### What is Stop and Frisk?
-Prior to 2013, Stop and Frisk was a policy under which the New York Police Department stop, interrogate, and search people with extremely vague crtieria of suspicion.
+Prior to 2013, Stop and Frisk was a policy under which the New York Police Department stop, interrogate, and search people with extremely vague criteria of suspicion.
 The policy reached it's peak in 2011, a year in which there were more than 685,000 stops.
 The Police Department claimed that the policy was effective at reducing crime; however, these claims were mostly uncorroborated<sup>[1]</sup>.In 2013, a court ruled that the practices of the NYPD were unconstitutional, violating Fourth Amendment rights.
 Since the ruling, Stop and Frisk has all but been stopped.

 ### Why is the data important?